Education

 I earned my Master of Science in Naval Architecture and Marine Engineering degree from MIT in 2021.
 Building upon my undergraduate degree, I took graduate classes in Naval Architecture, including a focus on hydrodynamics, both theoretical and computational.
 My thesis advanced the fundamental understanding of the size distribution of bubbles in ship wakes, and the work was published in the Journal of Fluid Mechanics.

-Webb Seal
+Webb Institute Seal

 Bachelor of Science, Webb Institute, 2019